-Hall School Wimbledon offers certain scholarships each year to gifted and talented children.
-These cover Academic, Expressive Arts or Sport for pupils applying for a place in Year 7.
-Scholarships are not all automatically awarded each year: it will depend on the quality of applicants.
+Hall School Wimbledon offers a limited number of scholarships each year to gifted and talented children.
+These cover Academic, Expressive Arts or Sport and are awarded to pupils applying for a place in Year 7.
+Scholarships are not all automatically awarded each year; it will depend on the quality of applicants.
 Normally, no more than one scholarship per category will be awarded in any given year.
-They apply for the time a pupil is at Hall School and as long as he/she continues his/her pursuit or performance in the area where the scholarship was awarded.
+Once awarded, a scholarship will be applicable for the entire time that a pupil spends at Hall School Wimbledon providing that they continue their pursuit or performance in the area where the scholarship was awarded.
 All candidates will be expected to demonstrate a high level of personal achievement and commitment.

 This scholarship will be awarded to a candidate who has demonstrated outstanding academic performance and progress during Prep School/ Primary School, and who shows potential to do exceedingly well academically at Hall School Wimbledon.
 A candidate will need to show knowledge and rigour in at least three subjects.
 This will need to be supported by school reports and a report from the candidate’s Head.
 There will be an interview with the Headmaster of Hall School Wimbledon.